syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Displaying summary in the column

-The summary information can be displayed in the column by setting the [DataGridSummaryRow.ShowSummaryInRow]() to `false` and by defining summary columns.
-To calculate summary based on the column, specify the following properties:
+The summary information can be displayed in a column by setting the [DataGridSummaryRow.ShowSummaryInRow]() property to `false` and defining summary columns.
+To calculate the summary based on a column, you need to specify the following properties:

-1. [DataGridSummaryColumn.MappingName](): Provides MappingName of the column (Property name of data object) that you want to calculate summary.
+[DataGridSummaryColumn.MappingName](): This property provides the MappingName of the column (the property name of the data object) for which you want to calculate the summary.
-2. [DataGridSummaryColumn.SummaryType](): Provides different built-in summary calculation functions for various types.
+[DataGridSummaryColumn.SummaryType](): This property provides different built-in summary calculation functions for various types.
-3. [DataGridSummaryColumn.Format](): Provides format string for the summary based on support function name in the specified SummaryType.
+[DataGridSummaryColumn.Format](): This property allows you to specify a format string for the summary based on the supported function name in the specified SummaryType.

-Refer to [Formatting Summary](#formatting-summary) section to know more about how to format summary and [Aggregate Types](#aggregate-types) section to know about different Summary Types.
+Please refer to the [Formatting Summary](#formatting-summary) section to learn more about how to format the summary, and the [Aggregate Types](#aggregate-types) section to understand the different Summary Types.

-In the following code snippet, summary is defined for `Salary` and `CustomerID` columns:
+In the following code snippet, a summary is defined for the `Salary` and `CustomerID` columns:

 {% tabs %}
 {% highlight xaml %}